Skip to main content

 Platform(s): PS4, PS3, Xbox One, Xbox 360, PC

 I know, I know.
-Vaas is iconic and near peerless, and the way he hangs over the opening hours of this tropical island-set open world is fantastic.
+Vaas is near peerless, and the way he hangs over the opening hours of this tropical island-set open world is fantastic.
 But if anything, how great the first half of Far Cry 3 only serves to highlight how it loses its way a bit towards the end, not quite knowing what it had until it lost it.
 Even so, this is arguably the most influential title Ubisoft has ever made.
 Far Cry 3’s reach spans way beyond the shooter genre.

 Everything from The Crew to Assassin’s Creed has benefitted from the features the Rook Islands shooter introduced.
 Revealing key map points by scaling a lofty structure.
 Taking enemy outposts through a combination of stealth and outright slaughter.
 Hunting critters for equipment upgrades.
 Whether inspiring gameplay features in Red Dead Redemption 2 or Horizon Zero Dawn, Far Cry 3 should be held in the same sort of genre-defining company as Grand Theft Auto 3.
 Check out our Far Cry 3 review to learn more.